CONFLICT OF INTEREST- An attorney may serve as a member of the Board of Trustees of a non-profit religious corporation and as Attorney for the Board.

 This question arose because a member of an auditing firm was in a similar fact situation and felt compelled to resign.
 There is no parallel between attorneys and CPA's in these situations in that the respective fields involve different duties and obligations with regard to clients.
 Lawyers have a responsibility demanding undivided loyalty and fidelity to their clients.
 CPA's have no such fiduciary obligation.
 Indeed, an auditor is frequently required by the very nature of his duties to be at "opposite poles" from his employer, and to view the employer's fiscal activities with a certain amount of aloofness, possibly even suspicion.
 Thus, since the respective natures of the service rendered can and must be distinguished, this distinction is the basis for finding no conflict of interest per se for an attorney's serving on a college board of trustees.

-Finally, it is noted that DR 2-101(A)(3) concerning publicity and advertising states that a lawyer is not prohibited from identification as a lawyer as well as by name: ". . . in routine reports and announcements of a bona fide business, civic, professional, or political organization in which he serves as a director or officer."
-The Committee is of the opinion that this provision, coupled with the obligation of the legal profession to render public service and legal counsel where needed, suffices to indicate that a lawyer may serve as a director or board member of a non-profit organization and as the attorney for such organization without any conflict of interest per se.
+The Committee is of the opinion that the obligation of the legal profession to render public service and legal counsel where needed, suffices to indicate that a lawyer may serve as a director or board member of a non-profit organization and as the attorney for such organization without any conflict of interest per se.